Cardiac Rehabilitation

 • Medium and high-risk patients have a greater habit of physical exercise.

-• Almost half of the patients (43.5%) remain in an active employment situation.
+• Almost half of the patients (43.5%) remain in active employment.

 INDICATIONS FOR CARDIAC REHABILITATION